-Referred to in paragraph 1 on 'Report on Other Legal and Regulatory Requirements' of our report of even date to the members of Benares Hotels Limited ("the Company") on the financial statements as of and for the year ended 31 March 2022.
+Referred to in paragraph 1 on 'Report on Other Legal and Regulatory Requirements' of our report of even date to the members of Benares Hotels Limited ("the Company") on the financial statements as of and for the year ended 31 March 2023.

-- i (a) A) The Company has maintained proper records showing full particulars including quantitative details and situation of Property, Plant and Equipment. - B) The Company has maintained proper records showing full particulars of intangible assets. - (b) The Company has a regular programme of physical verification of its Property, Plant and Equipment by which all Property, Plant and Equipment are verified in a phased manner over a period of three years.
-In our opinion, this periodicity of physical verifi-cation is reasonable having regard to the size of the Company and the nature of its assets.
-Pursuant to the programme, certain Property, Plant and Equipment were physically verified by the management during the year.
-In our opinion, and according to the information and explana-tions given to us, discrepancies noticed were not material and have been dealt with appropriately in the books of account.

-According to the information and explanations given to us, the records examined by us and based on the examination of the conveyance deeds provided to us, we report that, the title deeds, comprising all the immovable properties (other than properties where the company is the lessee and the lease agreements are duly executed in favour of the lessee) disclosed in the financial statements are held in the name of the Company as at Balance Sheet date.
+- (a) A) The Company has maintained proper records showing full particulars including quantitative details and situation of Property, Plant and Equipment. - B) The Company has maintained proper records showing full particulars of intangible assets. - (b) The Company has a regular programme of physical verification of its Property, Plant and Equipment by which all Property, Plant and Equipment are verified in a phased manner over a period of three years.
+In our opinion, this periodicity of physical verification is reasonable having regard to the size of the Company and the nature of its assets.
+Pursuant to the programme, no physical verification was due in current year. - (c) According to the information and explanations given to us, the records examined by us and based on the examination of the conveyance deeds provided to us, we report that, the title deeds, comprising all the immovable properties (other than properties where the company is the lessee and the lease agreements are duly executed in favour of the lessee) disclosed in the financial statements are held in the name of the Company as at the Balance Sheet date.